variantstudios/comscience4help.com/_posts/2014-10-20-getting-messages-across-with-mhealth-technologies.md

   page_description:
 ---

-Dr. Don Zimmerman presented “Getting messages across” at the CRISP mHealth Workshop on October 20 at the Colorado School of Public Health (CSPH), Denver.
+Dr. Don Zimmerman presented “Getting messages across” at the CRISP mHealth Workshop on October 20 at the Colorado School of Public Health (CSPH), Denver.&nbsp;